cloudmesh-project/reu-2014/doc/source/abstracts.rst

      - **IoTCloud2**

-       Kinect sensors provide a cheap and effective tool for 3 dimensional imageing.
+       Kinect sensors provide a cheap and effective tool for 3 dimensional imaging.
 Currently, many open source project are being developed utilizing the Kinect sensor in a variety of areas.
-One such are is robotics.
+One such area is robotics.
 The Kinect sensor may be used to create an accurate 3 dimensional model of an environment allowing a robot to navigate effectively.
 Supun Kamburugamuva has worked previously with a Kinect